AsmaeNedday/Playlist-Quizz-JS/README.md

 In app.js of the Playlist Folder , we have something additionnal , which is the inscription of the user
 The user needs to fill in his firstname, lastname and email adress .
 Some tests of validation of the fields take place in the script .
 If the registration succeed , the user can access to the playlist .
+# Inscription-JS

+includes *inscription.js* .
+This script aims to registrate the user .
+The user needs to fill in his firstname, lastname and email adress .
+Some tests of validation of the fields take place in the script .
+If the registration succeed , the user can access to the playlist .

+# Inscription-Node

+includes two files :
+* __fnode.js__ : that includes function *http.createServer(function(req,res) { ... })* to create the web server and function *listen(1337, '127.0.0.1')* to start listening on the port 1337 .
+*req* gives  details about the request sent to the server and *res* is the object that allows sending a response to the request .
+* __form.html__ : includes the content html of the form written with JQuery , and a function *validate()* to validate the fields before sending the request to the server via AJAX
+The server responds to the request by displaying a welcome message with the registered email